larry-athey/climate-czar/Instructions/Combo Hub v2 Web API.md

 **/hub-id/relay-state/which-one** - Returns the on/off state of a specified relay port at the selected hub. **"which-one"** is a value of 1 to 16.

+**/hub-id/sensor-address/which-one** - Returns the address and current temperatures of the specified DS18B20 sensor connected to the selected hub.
+Since all API results are less than 100 characters due to LoRa WAB message length limitations, the entire list of all detected DS18B20 sensors isn't possible.
+First make a call to **/hub-id/sensor-count** to get the total number of sensors, then call this function with any number from 1 to the total number of detected sensors.
+This can aid in Climate Czar Server configuration without the need to connect a laptop to the hub and using main menu function #4.

 **/hub-id/sensor-count** - Returns the total number of DS18B20 temperature sensors connected to the selected hub.

 **/hub-id/switch/which-one** - Returns the on/off state of a specified switch port at the selected hub. **"which-one"** is a value of 1 to 8.